 NOTEArticle written in January, 2010.
 The below information is for your reference only, it does not apply to current year visa conditions.
 You may read the comments section and Check out POE Tracker for current situation

-One of the shocking news that I heard recently from my friends is few of the H1B visa holders were sent back to India at the port of entry.
+One of the shocking news that I heard recently from my friends and also highlighted in news websites like Rediff News is few of the H1B visa holders were sent back to India at the port of entry.
 This article is about the incident and caution to avoid travel.

 Real incident : H1B holders sent back to India at Port of entry

 This incident happened in the first week of January at the port of entry at Newark, NJ.
 At least five of the H1B holders who came in a plane from India were sent back home.
 I do not know info about all the victims, but one of them was working for a mid size Desi consulting company in US.
 As usual the person had a very good consulting job and was working in US for a client.
 The person went to India, got H1B visa extension stamped and came to US with all the proper documentation to Newark.
 At the port of entry, the H1B holder was questioned by Customs and Border Protection Officer (CBP Officer) and was sent back making the H1B holder sign I-275 form.
 There was no proper reason explained.
 It does not make any sense logically, but imagine in the person’s shoes and think of you answering to CBP officer.
 It is a very tough situation.
 Well, the reality is, you can never question the Visa officer or anyone who deals with immigration.
 It is exactly same as we going to visa stamping in India, the Visa officer just denies F1 visa without giving any proper reason to us.
 That’s Visa Officer discretion.
 Bottom-line, all the people travelling to India especially as a H1B holders need to be cautious and should NOT travel.

 H1B visa holders, Please avoid travel to home country or other country if you can.

 - Take the big risk, go to home country or any other country , and take a big chance at Port of entry.